JBalloonist/courses-sql-for-spreadsheets-users-robert-ward/slides/chapter_1_cff168ddadbf61da35eed7de862fec5f.md

 `@script`
 Now we will once again use the GROUP BY statement.
 In this query we are selecting the category and once again getting the max number of episodes.
+In addition we have added the GROUP BY clause and we are grouping by category.

-The result is the max for each category.
+The result is the max number of episodes for each category.
-Of course the result by itself is not very useful.
-We have the max for each category but once again do not know which podcasts belong to each category.
+Once again we have the max for each category but do not know which podcasts belong to each category.

 ---